ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Clients in the Privacy Pass ecosystem are entities whose primary function is to undertake the role of the `Client` in
-{{draft-davidson-pp-protocol}}.
+{{?I-D.ietf-privacypass-protocol}}.
 Clients are assumed to only store data related to the tokens that it has been issued by the server.
 This storage is used for constructing redemption requests.